Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

 ## Testing

-### User testing
-User testing was the primary method of testing adoped during this project.
-A number of people were asked to test the application, with a variety of devices used (both mobile and tablet) during the latter stages of the project.
-This testing and feedback was incredibly helpful in debugged and finalising design/format.

 ### Implemented features

 1. Date/Weather banner
-  1.
+  1. Load application to browser.
+  2. The current day & date should be displayed immediately.
+  3. If the user's town/city location and local weather conditions are not immediately displayed, the user should enable the browser to access the user's location, i.e. enable geolocation functionality.
+  4. Once *allowed*, the user's town/city location and local weather conditions should be displayed.
+  5. Repeat Steps 1-3, however in Step 3, the user should deny the browser access to the user's location.
+This may need to be set prior to reloading the browser, depending on the user's normal setting.
+  6. Once *denied*, a browser-generated error message, e.g. "User denied Geolocation" in Chrome will be displayed, in plact of a town/city location.
+Additionally, weather conditions will not be displayed.
+  7. If the user's browser does not support Geolocation functionality, a browser-generated error will be displayed to confirm this.

 2. Input task field
     1. Click on input field.
     2. Without typing any text or pressing the space bar, click the *ADD* button.
 There should be no response, with no task added to the list.
     3. Without typing any text or pressing the space bar, press the return key.
 There should be no response, with no task added to the list.
     4. Type an example task in the input field, click the *ADD* button.
 The example task should render below the input field to the task list.
 The example task text should clear from the input field with the placeholder "Add New Task" text returning.
-    5. Type another example task in the input field, press the truen key.
+    5. Type another example task in the input field, press the return key.
 The example task should render below the input field to the task list.
 The example task text should clear from the input field with the placeholder "Add New Task" text returning.

 3. *Complete task* feature
     1. Render an example task to the task list.